 By product group: Drive technology, insulation materials, packaging solutions, hydraulic components

-By minimum order value: Projects from 50,000 euros, mass production from 10,000 pieces
+By minimum order value: Projects starting at 50,000 euros, series production starting at 10,000 pieces

-By region: DACH region, Europe, international expansion
+By region: DACH area, Europe, international expansion

 The three pillars for predictable B2B lead generation